FOREX-Dollar off 1-mth low, kiwi cedes post-rate hike gain

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Sujata Rao in London and Kevin Buckland in Tokyo; Editing by Jacqueline Wong)
+(Reporting by Sujata Rao in London and Kevin Buckland in Tokyo; Editing by Jacqueline Wong and Chizu Nomiyama)

 ((sujata.rao@thomsonreuters.com ; +44 207 542 6176/020 7536 7473/44 7990567646))